Cumulative Games: Who is the current player?: Cumulative Games

-Of course, for generic Cumulative Games, where rules might depend in a complicated way on the player cumulations, we should not hope for more efficient computation of game values/outcomes than what is given by a generic non-efficient PSPE computation (i.e. exponential in the depth of the game tree).
-And indeed, the `fix' of the PSPE cumulation dependency, via the reward function, to obtain identity utility, only made things worse, because now even the rules of game depend on cumulations.
-Of course, we know already that sometimes this `fix' gives a neat outcome, via Proposition~\ref{zsidut}.
-There is a fine distinguishing line somewhere between these examples and Proposition~\ref{prop:zsidut}, and to make a formal treatment of this ``fine line'', we will use definitions from main stream game theory via the Extensive Form Games.
+Of course, we know already that sometimes this `fix' gives a neat outcome, via Proposition~\ref{prop:zsidut}.
+There is a fine distinguishing line somewhere between these examples and Proposition~\ref{prop:zsidut}, and to make a formal treatment of this ``fine line'', we will use definitions from main stream Game Theory via the Extensive Form Games.

-Recall the table approach: if one would be interested instead in the PSPE outcome, i.e. the vectors of game values of for a different initial state (with different heap size or cumulation) the backward induction had to start all over again.
-The idea of an efficient outcome function is that a computation of game value vectors for a given heap size is universally valid, within the same ruleset.
+Without the tabular approach, if one would be interested instead in the PSPE outcome, i.e. the vectors of game values of for a different initial state (with different heap size or cumulation) the backward induction had to start all over again.
+The idea of an efficient outcome function is that a computation of game value vectors for a given heap size is universally valid, within the same ruleset, and can be linearly shifted with respect to variations in the initial cumulations.

-The distinction, following our examples, will be almost self explanatory: cumulation independency is indeed a central property for appealing outcome functions.
-But we require a solid frame work built on the theory of Extensive Form Games.
-We define an outcome function for the large class of Cumulative Games and then we restrict the class somewhat to demonstrate when the `one-table approach' of Example~\ref{ex:subtr23} still applies.
+We have not proved that {\sc Auction Pebbles} cannot be interpreted as a cumulation independent self-interest ruleset.
+But our examples seem to point in the direction that this is impossible.
+This is highly relevant in terms of our main results in Section~\ref{sec:valout}.